vanchh/genialis_project/README.md

 ```
 progeny -h
 ```

+The first time you run the command, it might take a bit longer to process.

 To get PROGENy scores for a selected dataset, you have to specify a valid collection name, for example: